SmithCSC210/A3-GeneticAlgorithm/INSTRUCTIONS.md

 The core unit of our experiment is the individual creature.
 Therefore, we will make a class called `Individual` that defines an object representing a creature.
 The core data associated with each creature is its chromosome.

 Each Individual has only a single copy of a single chromosome, which consists of a sequence of letters.
 (For those with a biology background, these sexually reproducing single-chromosome creatures are haploid).
 This class should hold its chromosome in an `ArrayList<Character>`.
+You may also want to store the size of this ArrayList as an instance variable.s

 You will want to understand the following parameters, which are explored further in Part 5:
 * The initial chromosome size, ***c_0*** (recommended setting: 8)